EECS150/fpga_labs_fa21/lab2/spec/spec.md

 **Do not set an initial value for a 'wire' type net; it will cause issues with synthesis, and may cause X's in simulation.**

-Now run the simulation again.
+Now run the simulation again until you feel confident in your design.

 ## Put the Counter on the FPGA

 Once you're confident that your counter works, program the FPGA using the make-based flow as before.
-This module connects your counter to the FPGA clock source and connects switch 0 as the clock enable signal.
+`z1top` connects your counter to the 125 MHz clock and connects switch 0 as the clock enable signal.
 If done correctly, LEDs 0 through 3 should continually count up by 1 each second.

 This process, where we use simulation to verify the functionality of a module before programming it onto the FPGA, will be the one we use throughout this semester.

 ## Lab Deliverables
 ### Lab Checkoff (due: 11AM, Friday Sept 17th, 2021)
 To checkoff for this lab, have these things ready to show the TA:
-  - Your FPGA, programmed with the adders and with both RGB LEDs (LEDs 4 and 5) lit up showing correctness.
+  - Your FPGA, programmed with the adder circuit and with both RGB LEDs (LEDs 4 and 5) lit up showing correctness.
 Be ready to explain how your structural adder works.
-  - A waveform demonstrating the testbench you wrote that tests your counter and its clock enable functionality.
+  - A waveform of the testbench you wrote for your counter and its clock enable functionality.

 No lab report this week!